tuanpm1308/angular-cinema/README.md

 # Angular Cinema

 A complete cinema web app built with Angular.
+View demo at: https://38m9zpqp5m.codesandbox.io/movies

 ## Why I do this project?